 Buying a used car can be a smart buying decision.
 To make sure you get a car that suits your needs and budget, however, you’ll want to research your options, come up with a target price range, and line up financing before you shop.

 When shopping for used cars, it’s a good idea to learn a car’s history, test drive the car, and also have it professionally inspected.

 Knowing the value of the car in the open marketplace can help you negotiate a good price.
 If you don’t like the deal, there’s nothing wrong with walking away.

 Saving up for a new (to you) set of wheels?
-You may want to consider opening a SoFi Money® cash management account.
+You may want to consider opening a bank account online with SoFi.

-SoFi Money allows you to separate your savings from your spending, while still earning competitive interest on all your money.
+SoFi Checking and Savings allows you to separate your savings from your spending, while still earning competitive interest on all your money.

-And with SoFi Money’s “vaults” feature, you can create different vaults for different goals, including a “car savings” vault.
+And with SoFi Checking and Savings’s “vaults” feature, you can create different vaults for different goals, including a “car savings” vault.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.